ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 * <a id="pan2009survey">Pan, S.J. and Yang, Q.</a>, 2009.
 A survey on transfer learning. *IEEE Transactions on knowledge and data engineering*, 22(10), pp.1345-1359.
 * <a id="sambasivan2021data">Sambasivan, N., Kapania, S., Highfill, H., Akrong, D., Paritosh, P. and Aroyo, L.M.,</a> 2021, May.
 “Everyone wants to do the model work, not the data work”: Data Cascades in High-Stakes AI.
 In *proceedings of the 2021 CHI Conference on Human Factors in Computing Systems* (pp. 1-15).
 * <a id="sculley2015debt">Sculley, D., Holt, G., Golovin, D., Davydov, E., Phillips, T., Ebner, D., Chaudhary, V., Young, M., Crespo, J.F. and Dennison, D.,</a> 2015.
 Hidden technical debt in machine learning systems. *Advances in neural information processing systems*, 28, pp.2503-2511.
+* <a id="tan2018survey">Tan, C., Sun, F., Kong, T., Zhang, W., Yang, C. and Liu, C.</a>, 2018, October.
+A survey on deep transfer learning.
+In *International conference on artificial neural networks* (pp. 270-279).
+Springer, Cham.
 * <a id="tsymbal2004drift">Tsymbal, A.,</a> 2004.
 The problem of concept drift: definitions and related work. *Computer Science Department, Trinity College Dublin*, 106(2), p.58.
 * <a id="vaswani2017attention">Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, L. and Polosukhin, I.,</a> 2017.
 Attention is all you need. *arXiv preprint arXiv:1706.03762*.
 * <a id="weiss2016survey">Weiss, K., Khoshgoftaar, T.M. and Wang, D.</a>, 2016.
 A survey of transfer learning. *Journal of Big data*, 3(1), pp.1-40.